shivanshu3/webAppsAssignments/assignment-1.md

     - Add a shadow to the images when hovered over.
     - Make the border of the images rounded on the edges when hovered over.

 Note that you do not need to setup any server to host the webpage you are creating.
-Simply open the html pape with any browser, and the webpage will be displayed.
+Simply open the html page with any browser, and the webpage will be displayed.

 ## Submission Instructions
-- For each assignment, create a branch called assignment-, for ex: assignment-1, assignment-2, etc.
+- For each assignment, create a branch called assignment-, for ex: assignment-1, assignment-2, etc. **For this assignment, your branch name should be assignment-1.**
-- Make sure you push your changes to that branch before midnight (11:59 PM) on the date of the assignment deadline.
+- Make sure you push your changes to that branch before midnight (11:59 PM) on the date of the assignment deadline (**July 23, 2018 11:59 PM**).